 As is so often the case, open communication is an important ally for parents.
 “Hearing and understanding what your children think, feel and say doesn’t mean you have to agree with it,” says De la Rey.
 “However, open dialogue makes it more likely that they will tell you when things go wrong.”

-The role of schools
+the role of schools

-For those children who do require professional help, De la Rey suggests that school support could extend to facilitating time for learners to attend programmes, either as in- or out-patients.
+For those children who do require professional help, de la Rey suggests that school support could extend to facilitating time for learners to attend programmes, either as in- or out-patients.
 They can also encourage information sessions for parents and teachers with professionals, who are mostly open to doing talks, often free of charge.

 Creating community